dreadflopp/dreadsskyrimbuild_old/README.md

 * DynDOLOD_Output
 * Occlusion_Data

-Some tools can be set to output data to these mod listings while other tools ouput data will have to be manually moved after each run.
+Some tools can be set to output data to these mod listings while other tools output data will have to be manually moved after each run.

 ### Adding executables